-Unlike some cities, Lindale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lindale are a mix of both white- and blue-collar jobs.
-Overall, Lindale is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lindale who work in office and administrative support (11.65%), sales jobs (11.41%), and food service (11.36%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lindale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lindale is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Lindale who work in sales jobs (14.98%), teaching (11.45%), and business and financial occupations (8.88%).

-Lindale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Lindale doesn't have a public transportation system that people use for their commute.

-The per capita income in Lindale in 2010 was $20,798, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,192 for a family of four.
+The per capita income in Lindale in 2010 was $25,922, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $103,688 for a family of four.
 However, Lindale contains both very wealthy and poor people as well.

+Lindale is a somewhat ethnically-diverse city.
 The people who call Lindale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lindale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lindale include Irish, English, French , and Scots-Irish.
+Important ancestries of people in Lindale include English, German, Irish, Scottish, and European.

 The most common language spoken in Lindale is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.